acpandey/scCLEAN/README.md

   User performed single cell RNA-seq on a biological condition and doesn't see clear differences between the control and experimental samples.

 - **Increased Distinction of Cell Types:**
-  User is expecting a certain cell type within their dataset and it cannot be identified.
+  User is expecting a certain cell type within their dataset but it currently cannot be identified.

 - **Identifying Polygenic Signatures:**
   User is looking to identify biological signatures that are polygenic in nature, or looking to build complex gene regulatory networks.